Fayette County High School (Georgia)

 Fayette County High School (FCHS) is located in Fayetteville, Georgia, United States.
 It was named a National Blue Ribbon School in 1999 and a Georgia School of Excellence in 2000.
-The school enrolls approximately 1,322 students in grades 9-12.
-Fayette County High is accredited by the Southern Association of Colleges and Schools.
+The school enrolls approximately 1,759 students in grades 9-12.
+Fayette County High School is accredited by the Southern Association of Colleges and Schools.
 The school's mascot is a tiger.

 Academics

 The school graduates over ninety percent of its attendees.
 Its students' standardized test scores often exceed state and national testing averages.
 Most graduates who go to college attend in-state schools, particularly Agnes Scott College, Emory, Georgia Tech, University of Georgia, Georgia State University, Georgia Southern University, and Morehouse College.

 History

 Fayette County High School is at its fourth location.
 The first two buildings burned: the first in the 1930s, and the second on March 4, 1954.
 Before 1954, Fayette County offered no secondary education to its African-American citizens.
 After the 1954 fire, Fayette County built two high schools in different locations: the white Fayette County High School on Lafayette Avenue, and the black Fayette County Training School on Booker Avenue.
 When Georgia integrated its public schools in 1969, black students moved to Fayette County High, and the old Fayette County Training School became Fayette County Junior High until a new Middle School was built on Grady Ave, then the old training school was used to house East Fayette Elementary School.
 In the mid-1990s, Fayette County High moved into a new campus across Tiger Trail from the old school.
 The building that had housed FCHS from 1955 to 1995 became home to Fayette Community School it is now houses the Fayette County Board of Education.